 - Playtime on the Prairie at Conner Prairie

-- Playtime on the Prairie is beautifully crafted program for children ages 0-5.
-The experts at Conner Prairie have created a developmentally appropriate program that invites kids to learn and explore on the grounds of Conner Prairie and in their classroom.
+- Playtime on the Prairie is a beautifully crafted program for children ages 0-5.
+The experts at Conner Prairie have created a developmentally appropriate program that invites kids to learn and explore on the grounds of Conner Prairie and in their classrooms.

 - Once Upon a Paintbrush